 Yonex ArcSaber 11 is the direct successor of the ArSaber 10, but has gone through various changes.
 The changes were reflected as improved repulsion, which is great for mid-level players to make smashes and clears easily.
 The main difference between the two is the introduction of suing sonic metal (titanium alloy in the ArcSaber 11).

 The racket falls in the 4U weight category, weighing 84-89 grams overall.
-The balance point is evenly distributed, with slight heavy head ensures powerful smashes.
+The balance point is evenly distributed, with a slight heavy head ensures powerful smashes.
 Even the clears can easily cruise to the baseline of your opponent’s court at real ease.

 But a fact to consider here is,

 Beginners and intermediate players may feel this racket a relatively slower than the others in the same category.
 But if you are a well-seasoned player in terms of arm power and expertise, this racket will never disappoint you.